bagussatoto/talksapp-react.js/README.md

 <img align="center" src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="javascript" width="1000"/>
 <!-- End -->

-## Request Fitur Baru dan Pelaporan Bug
+## New Feature Requests and Bug Reports

 You can request new features or report bugs via the **issues** menu provided by GitHub (see menu above), post a new issue and we will discuss it there.